-We have sought to establish contracts with as many third-party payor organizations as commercially practicable, in an effort to ensure that reimbursement is not a significant obstacle for providers who recommend continuous infusion therapy and wish to utilize our services.
-A third-party payor organization is a health care payor or a group of medical services payors that contracts to provide a wide variety of health care services to enrolled members through participating providers such as us.
+We have sought to establish contracts with as many third party payor organizations as commercially practicable, in an effort to ensure that reimbursement is not a significant obstacle for providers who recommend continuous infusion therapy and wish to utilize our services.
+A third party payor organization is a health care payor or a group of medical services payors that contracts to provide a wide variety of health care services to enrolled members through participating providers such as us.
 A payor is any entity that pays on behalf of a member patient.

-As of December 31, 2015, we had contracts with more than 340 third-party payor networks under contract.
-Material terms of contracts with third-party payor organizations are typically a set fee or rate, or a discount from billed charges for equipment provided.
+As of December 31, 2015, we had contracts with more than 340 third party payor networks under contract.
+Material terms of contracts with third party payor organizations are typically a set fee or rate, or a discount from billed charges for equipment provided.
 The majority of these contracts generally provide for a term of one year, with automatic one-year renewals, unless we or the contracted payor elect not to renew.
-For 2015 and 2014, our largest contracted payor was Medicare, which accounted for approximately 32% and 30% of our net revenue from our Oncology Business for 2015 and 2014, respectively, and approximately 19% of our total revenues for both 2015 and 2014.
-Medicare represented 23% and 18% of our consolidated accounts receivable, net for the years ended December 31, 2015 and 2014, respectively.
-For 2015 and 2014, our next largest contracted payor, was a national association comprised of multiple members, which, in the aggregate, accounted for approximately 18% of our net revenue from our Oncology Business for both 2015 and 2014, and approximately 12% of our total revenues for both 2015 and 2014.
-This same contracted payor represented 31% and 26% of our consolidated accounts receivable, net for the years ended December 31, 2015 and 2014, respectively.
-We also contract with various other third-party payor organizations, Medicaid, commercial Medicare replacement plans, self-insured plans and numerous other insurance carriers.
-Other than the payors noted above, no other single payor represented more than 10% of third-party payor net revenue.
+For 2015 and 2014, our largest contracted payor was Medicare, which accounted for approximately 32% and 30% of our net revenue from our Oncology Business for 2015 and 2014, respectively, and approximately 19% of our total revenues for both 2015 and 2014, respectively.
+For 2015 and 2014, our next largest contracted payor, was a national association comprised of multiple members, which, in the aggregate, accounted for approximately 18% of our net revenue from our Oncology Business for both 2015 and 2014.
+This same contracted payor represented 27% and 26% of our consolidated accounts receivable, net for the years ended 27% and 26% of our consolidated accounts receivable, net for approximately 12% of our total revenues for both 2015 and 2014.
+This same contracted payor represented 27% and 26% of our consolidated accounts receivable, net for the years ended 20% of our consolidated accounts receivable, net for the years ended 27% and 26% of our consolidated accounts receivable, net for the years ended December 31, 2015 and 2014, respectively.
+We also contract with various other third party payor organizations, Medicaid, commercial Medicare replacement plans, self-insured plans and numerous other insurance carriers.
+Other than the payors noted above, no other single payor represented more than 9% of third-party payor net revenue.